flink-taiwan/hadoopcon2016-training/README.md

 Congratulations!
 You are all set ;)

+## FAQ

+- **Can't find SBT option when importing from external model:** you will need to first install the Scala plugin for IntelliJ IDEA.
+For more info, see [here](https://www.jetbrains.com/help/idea/2016.2/enabling-and-disabling-plugins.html).
+- **No project SDK to choose from when importing:** please first install a Java JDK with version 1.7+.

 # Disclaimer

 Apache®, Apache Flink™, Flink™, and the Apache feather logo are trademarks of [The Apache Software Foundation](http://apache.org/).